Scramble to Make Money Putts

 The beauty of scrambling is, you don’t need to knock every pitch and chip stiff….if you can drain the Money Putts.

-So, I pulled out the 14′ putting green I have and put it together.
-I started hitting about 40 or 50 putts per day, just trying to find a comfortable stroke.
-I tried different things, 10 finger grip, weight front and back, arms in, arms out, eye over the ball, eyes back a bit and all sorts of other things like open stance and such.
+So, I committed to hitting about 40 or 50 putts per day, just trying to find a comfortable stroke.
+I tried different things, 10 finger grip, weight front and back, arms in, arms out, eye over the ball, eyes back a bit, ball position and all sorts of other things like open stance and such.

 You Can Find Something